-Top reasons to quit your high paying job:
+Let’s run through the reasons to quit your high paying job:

-- More money due to lower cash taxes
+1. More money due to lower cash taxes

 This one’s a no-brainer.
 Not only you are saving c.£15k in cash taxes every year for the foreseeable future, but you are also going to reclaim a portion of your pension allowance – a valuable tax benefit in itself.

-- Even more money due to lower spending
+2. Even more money due to lower spending

 Because now that you no longer have to live as close to your office (to actually get some sleep on the days when you work past midnight) you can get a nicer place in a cheaper area further out.

-- Better quality of life
+3. Better quality of life

 Most importantly – more time to spend with your husband/wife/partner, mitigating that nasty prospect of divorce down the road because you have grown distant while you spend all of your waking hours in the office.

-- More time for a side hustle
+4. More time for a side hustle

 If you ever wanted to start a business or a side hustle, you will finally be able to do it.
 Let’s not forget that in addition to pursuing something you really care about, a side hustle can give you very tangible tax benefits (but this is a topic for another time).